eProsima/Integration-Service/packages/websocket/README.md

 *secret*: The secret to use for MAC based verification.

-*pubkey*: Absolute path to a file containing a PEM encoded public key.
+*pubkey*: Path to a file containing a PEM encoded public key.

 Either a *secret* or *pubkey* must be present.